Cammiex/Cammiex/README.md

 </div>

 </div>
-<div id="intro" align="center">  I'am a 3rd year student pursuing Bachelor's in Technology Information 🎓 from Lambung Mangkurat University 🏫.
+<div id="intro" align="center">  I'm a 3rd year student pursuing Bachelor's in Technology Information 🎓 from Lambung Mangkurat University 🏫.
 I have strong interest learning into field of technologies 💡.
 I love to explore new technologies and leverage them to solve real-life problems 🤩.
 I'm currently into Web Development and UI/UX Design Course ⚡ and working on my group project 🤓.
 </div>

 ## Technology Stack 🔨 :